Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

     intro: ""
     headerimage: /img/about.png
     body: >-
       #### Role:

-      For this work I was largely focused on UX research and design.
+      UX research and design, front-end development.

       #### Team

-      I worked closely with the 'communications' team (marketing) for a lot of my research, copy changes, and discussions around digital strategy.
+      I worked closely with the 'communications'(marketing) team for a lot of my research, copy changes, and discussions around digital marketing strategy.

       Some of the front-end development was done by our intern at the time, who I was training in the basics of HTML/CSS.
   - body_html: " "
     heading: "Brief "
-    intro: "As Vitsoe's most accessible product in terms of price point, the 621 table was a gateway product that led on to further sales. "
+    intro: "As Vitsoe's most accessibly priced product, the 621 table was a gateway product that aimed to encourage further sales. "
     body: >-
       #### Objectives